Saturday, December 17, 2016

 Ella Wheeler Wilcox, 1883

 "Solitude" is Wilcox's most famous poem.
 She was travelling to Madison, Wisconsin, to attend the Governor's inaugural ball.
-On her way, there was a young woman dressed in black, crying, sitting across the aisle from her.
+On her way, she encountered a young woman dressed in black, crying, sitting across the aisle from her.
 Miss Wheeler moved next to her and tried to comfort her.
 When they arrived, the poet was so unhappy that she could barely attend the festivities herself.
-Looking in the mirror, she suddenly recalled the sorrowful widow and she wrote the opening lines of "Solitude."
+Looking in the mirror, she recalled the grieving widow and wrote the opening lines of "Solitude."

 Saturday, July 2, 2016